Healthdirect Free Australian health advice you can count on.

 How is bone cancer diagnosed?

-Your doctor will examine you and order some tests.
+Your doctor will examine you and refer you for some tests.
 These might include a bone scan, or an x-ray, CT, MRI or PET scan.

-Your doctor may remove a small sample of tissue to be examined in a laboratory (a biopsy) to make a firm diagnosis.
-This will either be done with a small needle inserted into the tumour or during surgery.
+Your doctor may remove a small sample of tissue to be examined in a laboratory (a biopsy) to make a definite diagnosis.
+This can either be done with a small needle inserted into the tissue or during surgery.

 How is bone cancer treated?

-If you have surgery, your surgeon will aim to remove the cancer and also make sure you can still use the affected part of your body.
-Usually the operation will remove the part of the bone with the cancer and leave the rest of the bone in place.
-The gap will be filled with artificial bone or with a healthy piece of bone taken from another part of your body.
+If you have surgery, your surgeon will try to remove the cancer while ensuring you can still use the affected part of your body.
+Usually, the operation will remove the part of the bone affected by the cancer and a small amount of normal bone around it.
+Your doctor will try to leave the rest of the bone in place.
+The gap may be filled with artificial bone, which could be made from metal or a healthy piece of bone taken from another part of your body.
 This is called a bone graft.

 In about 1 in 10 cases, the whole limb must be removed.
-Afterward an artificial limb, called a prosthesis, may be fitted.
+This is called an amputation.
+Afterwards, an artificial limb, called a prosthesis, may be fitted.

-If it is not possible to operate — for example, in some parts of the spine — there may be other treatments available.
+If it is not possible to operate — for example, in some parts of the spine or face — radiation and chemotherapy can be used.

 Living with bone cancer

-Many people who have bone cancer treatment go into remission.
-That means their symptoms get better or disappear.
-But you will still need to go for regular checks with your specialist and have ongoing tests.
+Many people who have primary bone cancer treatment go into remission.
+That means your symptoms get better or disappear.
+If you are in remission, you will still need to go for regular checks with your specialist and have monitoring for any recurrence.

 If you had part of the bone removed, the remaining limb might look and feel different.
 A physiotherapist will work with you to strengthen the limb and help it work better.

 If you had an amputation, you will need to wait for the wound to heal and the swelling to go down before you can have an artificial limb fitted.
 Then you will need rehabilitation to learn how to use your new limb.
-Some people prefer to use a wheelchair.
-There are different schemes to help you pay for your artificial limb.
-Visit Limbs4Life for more information.
+An occupational therapist can help you adapt your daily activities so you can manage them after an amputation or with a prosthesis.
+Some people may choose to use a wheelchair.

-After you have been treated for cancer, it is normal to feel afraid that the cancer will return.
+After having treatment for cancer, many people feel afraid that the cancer will return.
 If you are struggling, it is important to seek support from your doctor, a therapist or other people who have gone through cancer.

 Resources and support